Training structure

 List of courses

-Mathematics S4 (Joffre)
+Math S4 (Joffre)

 2 creditsGeneral Culture S4 (Joffre)

-1 creditsCPES Computer Science S4
+1 creditAdvanced CPES Computer Science S4

-2 creditsPhysiology of major functions CPES
+2 creditsPhysiology of Major Functions CPES

 2 creditsAdvanced CPES Mathematics S4

-2 creditsIntroduction to evolution
+2 creditsIntroduction to Evolution

 2 creditsBiology S4 (Joffre)

-6 creditsIT S4 (Joffre)
+6 creditsComputer Science S4 (Joffre)

 2 creditsEnglish CPES S4

-1 creditsMetabolic biochemistry
+1 creditMetabolic biochemistry

 Genetics 1